On the relation between the dual AKP equation and an equation by King and Schief, and its N-soliton solution: The soliton solution of DAKP

 and

 The BKP interaction term is given in terms of the $p_i,q_i$ by

 \end{itemize}

+We aim to show that the conjectured equation for the soliton solution of DAKP is correct, for all values of the coefficients $a_1,a_2,a_3,a_4$, including cases where one or more of them vanish.
+This implies we also need to work with the 12-point equation

+which is a special case of the KS equation with $D=0$, and a reduction of the 2[1,1,1] extension of AKP \cite[Eq.
+(2.44)]{ZVZ}\footnote{By a general result, multi-component generalisations are multi-dimensionally consistent and they provide B\"acklund transformations/a Lax pair for their reductions \cite{ZVZ}.},

-To establish a connection between the $N$-soliton solution for DAKP and the above $N$-soliton solutions, we use the following version of Theorem 3.2 from \cite{KS} which includes the parameters. \begin{theorem} For all $A,B,C,D$, if $\tau$ satisfies the BKP equation, then $\tau$ satisfies the 14-point equation
+To establish a connection between the $N$-soliton solution for DAKP and the above $N$-soliton solutions of AKP and BKP, we make use the following version of \cite[Theorem 3.2]{KS}. \begin{proposition} For all $A,B,C,D$, if $\tau$ satisfies the BKP equation, then $\tau$ satisfies equation \eqref{KS}. \end{proposition}

-\end{theorem} {\bf Proof.} As in the proof of Theorem 3.2 in \cite{KS}, shifting the BKP equation backwards in all directions, dividing by $\tau$ and the taus containing one shift, and taking a linear combination, this time allowing the coefficients to be $\pm A,\pm B,\pm C$, and $\pm D$, yields equation (\ref{14p}), i.e. defining $E$ to be the left hand side of (\ref{BKP}), we have that
+{\bf Proof.} Similar to the proof given by King and Schief, shifting the BKP equation backwards in all directions, dividing by $\tau$ and the taus containing one shift, and taking a linear combination, this time allowing the coefficients to be $\pm A,\pm B,\pm C$, and $\pm D$, yields the result.
+Explicitly, defining $E$ to be the left hand side of (\ref{BKP}), we have that

-equals the left hand side of (\ref{14p}) multiplied by $\tau$. $\square$
+equals the left hand side of (\ref{KS}), multiplied by $\tau$. $\square$

 Note that the parameters are not essential, with $D\neq0$ one can absorb $D^2$ and then perform the transformation, cf. equation (2.5) in \cite{Nim},